Introduction: A Platform of Decentralized Privacy Coins ▸

 - Common pool: new staking node, waiting to be assigned to a particular shard

-- Shard pool: node assigned to a shard, queueing in the substitute list of the shard
+- Substitute pool: node finished sync its data, queueing in the substitute list of its shard

-- 4 node states: candidate (in common pool), substitute (in shard pool), committee (in committee), probation (in probation pool).
+- 4 states: new (in common pool), candidate (in sync pool), substitute (in substitute pool), committee (in committee).

 Figure 1.
 Life cycle